noelia-riega/noelia-riega/README.md

-- 👋 Hi, I’m @noelia-riega
+👋 Hi, I’m @noelia-riega
-- 👀 I’m interested in frontend development and ux design
-- 🌱 I’m currently learning ux design and react
+👀 I’m interested in Frontend development, UX design and Frontend development work 💻 I’m currently learning UX Design
+💖 I like cats 🐱, videogames 🎮, books 📚 and anime 🐱‍👤
-- 💞️ I’m looking to collaborate on frontend development projects
-- 📫 How to reach me noeliariega@gmail.com
+🐱‍💻 I’m looking to collaborate on anything that can improve my skills 📫 How to reach me: noeliariega@gmail.com
 - ⚡ Fun fact: meow!

 <!---